Go Operators

 • ++ / -- are statements, not expressions

-• Bitwise-operators are powerful but advanced
+• Bitwise-operator are powerful but advanced

 • Must-know for Go interviews & backend dev